Schuilkerken (hidden churches) in the Time of Vermeer

 (probably the single house above) in a drawing by Johann van Beest, 1634.

-Birds-eye-view on Oude Kerk in Hodenpijl at the Gaag (left side) with the little iron-wrought bridge from 1859 for the churchgoers from the other side of the river (see also below).
+Birds-eye-view on Oude Kerk in Hodenpijl at the Gaag (left side) with the little iron-wrought bridge from 1859 for the churchgoers from the other side of the river.
 It leads to that place (right side) where the former schuilkerkje was situated.
 The image still shows the church without the tower which was pulled down in 1972.
 But thanks to the extensive restoration the church got back its tower in summer 2007.

 The approximate location, opposite to Oude Kerk (present Tramkade), of the former schuilkerkje where Vermeer had been married.
 No traces have been left, but the development from this little hidden church (with the only known picture of it, see above) to the former Oude Kerk can be followed in an exhibition in the church, and it is still mentioned in local publications.

-The Oude Kerk at present Rijksstraatweg (next to no. 18), after the extensive restoration 2004-2007.
-It was designed 1838 by architect A. Rodenburg (Den Haag) as a so-called "waterstaatskerk," with the façade in the shape of an ancient Greek temple.
-In the 19th century the ancient Greek culture was held in great esteem alsoin the Netherlands.
+The Oude Kerk at present Rijksstraatweg (next to no. 18), after the extensive restoration 2004–2007.
+It was designed 1838 by architect A. Rodenburg (The Hague) as a so-called "waterstaatskerk," with the façade in the shape of an ancient Greek temple.
+In the 19th century the ancient Greek culture was held in great esteem also in the Netherlands.
 Since summer 2007 the church has regained its small tower with the typical rounded cupola.

 The former parsonage De Herdershof, next to Oude Kerk.
 The building as it appears today originates from 1872 and, together with the Oude Kerk, serves as a contemporary witness of the social and religious climate in the area especially in the period 1840–1870.
 It was the residence of the priest, together with additional rooms for daily Masses or meetings in a rather "private" circle.
 Today it is the location of the management of the foundation "Op Hodenpijl" and offers suitable rooms for activities of smaller groups.
 Both Oude Kerk and "De Herdershof" are surrounded by a lovely garden with traces from the former little cemetery of the parish.

-View towards the Oude Kerk in Hodenpijl from the opposite bank of the Gaag (Tramkade), when coming from Schipluiden.
+View towards the Oude Kerk in Hoyden from the opposite bank of the Gaag (Tramkade), when coming from Schipluiden.